spawnmarvel/linux-and-azure/azure-extra-linux-vm-mirror/README.md

 GOTO README_mysql.md

+Yes, if you mirror the Single LTS Release (Ubuntu 24.04, Noble) limited to the amd64 architecture, you will have MySQL available.

+### 4. 💾 Mirroring the Ubuntu Repository (Ubuntu 24.04) tbd

+Mirror Scope	Approximate Required Size

+* Full Archive (All releases, all architectures)	> 3.6 TB
+* Single LTS Release (e.g., Ubuntu 24.04, noble)	150 GB to 300 GB
+* Single LTS Release & Architecture (e.g., 24.04, amd64 only)	~150 GB to 250 GB

+GOTO README_lts_24.04.md

-### 4. 💾Mirroring zabbix-server-mysql zabbix-frontend-php zabbix-apache-conf zabbix-sql-scripts zabbix-agent2
+### 5. 💾Mirroring zabbix-server-mysql zabbix-frontend-php zabbix-apache-conf zabbix-sql-scripts zabbix-agent2

 To get the full set of Zabbix components—including the server, frontend, and associated utilities—you don't necessarily need to modify the mirror synchronization script (sync_zabbix_mirror.sh) because the existing setup already mirrors the entire repository path where those packages reside.